opengraph-image and twitter-image

 The default export function receives the following props:

-An object containing the dynamic route parameters object from the root segment down to the segment opengraph-image
+A promise that resolves to an object containing the dynamic route parameters object from the root segment down to the segment opengraph-image or twitter-image is colocated in.

 app/shop/opengraph-image.js | /shop | undefined |